p6/p6.github.io/pages/2018-05-27-autoethnography-diy-deshastha-ashwathapura-part-iii.md

 - Their self claimed provenance lies in the vicinity of Ahmadnagar, Maharashtra.
 - Their displacement out of Maharashtra was the result of Malik Kafur's invasion in the 13th century, causing them to migrate southward.
 - Of these, a small set of families -- all rgvEdis of four gotras: Atreya, Srivatsa, Bharadwaja & Kashyapa migrated into lower Karnataka - Chikkamagalur and Shivamogga districts (specifically, Horanadu / Kalasa region);
-- Of these, 8 families migrated down the ghats into the region around the Moodbidri area - in particular, Mijar village, and received a grant by Channaraya Chowta II.
+- Of these, 8 families (_aShTa bhAga_) migrated down the ghats into the region around the Moodbidri area - in particular, Mijar village, and received a grant by Channaraya Chowta II.

 Culture: